spotify/bigtable-autoscaler/README.md

     curl -X POST "http://localhost:8080/clusters?projectId=<gcp-project-id>&instanceId=<bigtable-instance-id>&<bigtable-cluster-id>&minNodes=4&maxNodes=6&cpuTarget=0.8"

 If the cluster was at 3 nodes, this will immediately rescale the cluster to 4 nodes as that's the minimum threshold.
-By generating some load to the cluster:
+If you generate some significant load to the cluster, it may scale up to 6 nodes.

-    TODO
+### Using a Cloud SQL Postgres database as persistent storage

-It will soon autoscale up to 6 nodes.
+If you want to run this in production, consider using a Cloud SQL postgres database to store the state.
+We recommend connecting using the [JDBC socket factory](https://cloud.google.com/sql/docs/postgres/connect-external-app#java).
+You can specify the jdbcUrl either in a custom config file or as an environment variable.

 ## How does it work?

 The Bigtable autoscaler is a backend service that periodically sends